pedro-pedrosa/ts-expressions/README.md

 It is currently not supported to use the out-of-the-box TypeScript compiler `tsc` with this plug-in.
 You can [show some love here](https://github.com/Microsoft/TypeScript/issues/14419) if you'd like to see plugin support built into the TypeScript compiler.

 ## How to use
-To declare a function that accepts expressions, you must declare one overload that uses a parameter of type `Expression` and another overload that uses a parameter of the type of expression you want to work with.
+To declare a function that accepts expressions, you must declare one signature overload that uses parameters of type `Expression<T>` and another overload equivalent signature that uses parameters of type `T` which will be used by callers. `ts-expressions` will only convert supported expressions.

 For example, to work with numeric expressions, you could write the following function: